vitiral/strfmt/README.md

 # strfmt: rust library for formatting dynamic strings

+> Note: this library is in the early stages of development and feedback (positive or negative)
+> would be much appreciated.
+If you use this library and liked it or decided not to use it,
+> please ping me at @vitiral on twitter or vitiral@gmail.com via email to tell me about your
+> experience.
+I would particularily like to see the code where it is being used.
+Thankyou!

 This library is for rust developers who want to bring rust-like formatting to non-static strings.